Tuesday, August 24, 2021

 Water is the most essential thing for the survival of the inhabitants within a city.
 This is even more so when the city is under siege.
 A proper water storage system is therefore a key fundamental consideration in city planning and design.

 After our visit to Mount Tabor, our next destination was Megiddo National Park.
-In Megiddo National park, we were let to see an ancient Canaanite Water Reservoir System.
+In Megiddo National Park, we were let to see an ancient Canaanite Water Reservoir System.
 Huge water storage underground chamber or cavity was created by chiseling away layers and layers of soil and bedrock deep down below the ground surface.
 The cavity is then slowly being filled up with rainwater collected from the immediate catchment at the surface opening and also partly by underground spring water fed through cracks and crevices on cavity walls and base.
 In ancient time, access to the underground storage was via a rock-hewn staircase which allowed people to descend to the level of the lowest water table.

 Today, visitors walk along series of man-made staircases that spiral down from the top and sloping boardwalk to the lower platform.